What is Istio?

 Istio addresses the challenges developers and operators face as monolithic applications transition towards a distributed microservice architecture.
 To see how, it helps to take a more detailed look at Istio’s service mesh.

 The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As a service mesh grows in size and complexity, it can become harder to understand and manage.
 Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring.
-A service mesh also often has more complex operational requirements, like A/B testing, canary releases, rate limiting, access control, and end-to-end authentication.
+A service mesh also often has more complex operational requirements, like A/B testing, canary rollouts, rate limiting, access control, and end-to-end authentication.

 Istio provides behavioral insights and operational control over the service mesh as a whole, offering a complete solution to satisfy the diverse requirements of microservice applications.